w3c/wcag3/guidelines/groups/image-and-media-alternatives/captions/captions-do-not-obstruct-visual-information.md

 status: developing
 ---

-In visual media, captions are placed on the screen so that they do not obstruct important visual information.
+In visual media, :term[captions] are placed on the screen so that they do not obstruct important visual information.